 Students must complete all of these prerequisites prior to starting our program in September.
 Beginning in 2019 we will offer all, or any, of the needed prerequisite courses from May through August for students who have accepted admittance to the Communications Sciences and Disorders master's program at Teachers College, Columbia University.

-This degree program incorporates academic and clinical practicum requirements for the American Speech-Language-Hearing Association’s Certification of Clinical Competence (ASHA CCC-SLP) and the New York State Education Department (NYSED) as well as departmental and college requirements.
+This degree program incorporates academic and clinical practicum requirements for the American Speech-Language-Hearing Association’s Certification of Clinical Competence (ASHA CCC-SLP) and the New York State Education Department (NYSED) Professional Teacher Certification requirements as well as departmental and college requirements.
 Students who complete the degree program are also eligible for New York State licensing in speech and language pathology.
-Students may also elect to apply for the NYSED Teacher of Students with Speech and Language Disabilities Certificate (TSSLD) and the NYSED bilingual certificate to the TSSLD.
-New York State Education Department (NYSED) has teacher certification requirements that are needed for program completion and graduation which are listed in the Office of Teacher Education section of the catalog.
+Students may also elect to apply for the NYSED Teacher of Students with Speech and Language Disabilities Certificate (TSSLD).
+New York State Education Department (NYSED) mandates teacher certification requirements that are needed for program completion and graduation which are listed in the Office of Teacher Education section of the catalog.

-Students are admitted to the program with undergraduate majors in speech and language pathology or with all required prerequisite courses completed.
+Students are admitted to the program with undergraduate degrees in speech and language pathology or with all required prerequisite courses completed.